minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 less significant and less effective, given the low propensity of pro-environmental groups and individuals to contribute to representatives.

-In his paper, Stratmann shows that for junior representatives, the marginal effect of contribution was greater, whereas senior representatives were more steadfast in their positions @stratmann-2002 .
-Similarly, this paper/model predicts that legislators in their early congressional terms are more likely to change their voting.
+In his paper, #cite(<stratmann-2002>, form: "prose") demonstrates that junior representatives experience a greater marginal effect from contributions, whereas their senior counterparts maintain more steadfast positions.
+Similarly, I believe that legislators in their early congressional terms are more susceptible to altering their environmental voting behaviors.

-Lastly, since partisan affiliation and ideology is rather polarised in the United States @polarisation, and that usually, republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis states that contributions on voting behaviour will be more effective for republican representatives than for democratic representatives.
+Lastly, since partisan affiliation and ideology is rather polarised in the United States @polarisation, and that usually, Republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis states that contributions on voting behaviour will be more effective for Republican representatives than for Democratic representatives.

 // Lastly, since @stratmann-1995 stipulated that contributions which are given
 // shortly before the vote have higher impacts on congressional voting behavior